LBlend/MornBot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - Please read [LICENSE](LICENSE) for details.

 ## Acknowledgments